 (o) Locomotives, personnel carriers, mine cars, supply cars, shuttle cars, and all other haulage equipment shall be maintained in a safe operating condition.
 Each locomotive, personnel carrier, barrier tractor and other related equipment shall be equipped with a suitable lifting jack and handle.
 An audible warning device and headlights shall be provided on each locomotive and each shuttle car.
 All other mobile equipment, using the face areas of the mine, shall be provided with a conspicuous light or other approved device so as to reduce the possibility of collision.

 (p) No persons other than those necessary to operate a trip or car shall ride on any loaded car or on the outside of any car.
-Where pusher locomotives are not used, the locomotive operator shall have an assistant to assist him in his duties.
+Where pusher locomotives are not used, the locomotive operator shall have an assistant to assist him or her in his or her duties.

 (q) The pushing of trips, except for switching purposes, is prohibited on main haulage roads: Provided, That nothing herein shall prohibit the use of a pusher locomotive to assist the locomotive pulling a trip.
 Motormen and trip riders shall use care in handling locomotives and cars.
-It shall be their duty to see that there is a conspicuous light on the front and rear of each trip or train of cars when in motion: Provided, however, That trip lights need not be used on cars being shifted to and from loading machines, or on cars being handled at loading heads during gathering operations at working faces.
-No person except the operator or his assistant shall ride on locomotives or loaded cars.
+It shall be their duty to see that there is a conspicuous light on the front and rear of each trip or train of cars when in motion: Provided, however, That trip lights need not be used on cars being shifted to and from loading machines, or on cars being handled at loading heads during gathering operations at working faces. .
+No person, other than the motorman and brakeman, should ride on a locomotive unless authorized by the mine foreman, and then only when safe riding facilities are provided.
 An empty car or cars shall be used to provide a safe distance between the locomotive and the material car when rail, pipe or long timbers are being hauled.
 A safe clearance shall be maintained between the end car or trips placed on side tracks and moving traffic.
 On haulage roads the clearance point shall be marked with an approved device.

 (r) No motorman, trip rider or brakeman shall get on or off cars, trips or locomotives while they are in motion, except that a trip rider or brakeman may get on or off the rear end of a slowly moving trip or the stirrup of a slowly moving locomotive to throw a switch, align a derail or open or close a door.

 (s) Flying or running switches and riding on the front bumper of a car or locomotive are prohibited.
-Back poling shall be prohibited except with precaution to the nearest turning point (notover eighty feet), or when going up extremely steep grades and then only at slow speed.
-The operator of a shuttle car shall face in the direction of travel except during the loading operation when he shall face the loading machine.
+Back poling shall be prohibited except with precaution to the nearest turning point (not over eighty feet), or when going up extremely steep grades and then only at slow speed.
+The operator of a shuttle car shall face in the direction of travel except during the loading operation when he or she shall face the loading machine.

 (t) (1) A system of signals, methods or devices shall be used to provide protection for trips, locomotives and other equipment coming out onto tracks used by other equipment.